Shadowmachete/CS50/project/README.md

 Next, on the right we have 8 buttons on top which allow the user to choose from Generation 1 to 8.
 Below that the user can choose either Level Up, Egg or Other.
 These 3 options represent the method that the pokemon learns the moves displayed below.

 Below the buttons, there is a table which states the method that the pokemon learns the moves by, followed by the move name and the level that the pokemon learns the move at, if applicable.

+Learnset data is all obtained via Javascript API fetch from [PokéAPI](https://pokeapi.co/) in the **data.js** file.

+Firstly, the Javascript file extracts the pokemon id from the HTML of the **data.html** page.
+The function getData is then defined to take in the id as an argument and to use `fetch` to fetch the data from the API via `fetch('https://pokeapi.co/api/v2/pokemon/' + id)`.
+The response is converted to JSON and data is extracted from the JSON to populate the _levelUp_, _egg_ and _other_ arrays, along with _abilities_, _stats_, _types_ and _pokemonName_ variables.
+The data is then returned as the array, `[pokemonName, levelUp, egg, other, abilities, stats, types]` with the _levelUp_ array being sorted by _Level Learnt_.

+Next, the renderData function is defined with arguments *gen* and *learn_by* which has default values of *1* and *"level-up"* respectively.
+This function first gets the data by calling getData with the id of the pokemon.
+Then it populates the left box with the name, typing, abilities, stats and EVs of the pokemon, all from the data returned by the getData function.

+For the right box, the renderData function loops through all moves which are in array corresponding to the *learn_by* argument inputted into the function.
+Then, the generation that the pokemon learns the move in is compared against the *gen* argument inputted before adding